pbachu99/vagrant/Linux-Vagrants/README.md

-# Vagrant Builds for pracising major Linux Servers
+# vagrant builds for pracising major linux servers
-* With this we can spin up a single server and multi-servers (3 servers)
+* with this we can spin up a single server and multipule servers

-* No additional downloads required.
-An Internet connection is required
+* no additional downloads required.
+An internet connection is required

-* Feel free to copy or fork this stuff.
+* feel free to copy or fork this stuff

-## Required Software
+# required software
 * [Vagrant](https://www.vagrantup.com/downloads.html)
 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
-* Obviously "Git" installed on your system to work with GitHub
+* "Git" installed on your system to work with GitHub

-## Optional Editing Software
+# optional editing software
 * Notepad++ Or Visual Studio Editor